Without stars or transmission, the Golden Globes continue

 After the NBC hit, it was anticipated that the HFPA would simply not award awards this year.
 Hollywood studios and publicists also largely chose not to commit to the group as in previous years, with some declining to submit films for consideration for a nomination.
 When the nominees were announced last month, few publicly celebrated.

 This year, Kenneth Branagh’s semi-autobiographical drama “Belfast,” about growing up during the Northern Irish conflict, and Jane Campion’s “The Power of the Dog,” a gothic western set in 1925 in Montana with Kirsten.
-Dunst and Benedict Cumberbatch top the list of candidates with seven nominations each, including for best drama film.
-HBO’s “Succession” leads the TV side with five mentions, including best drama series.
+Dunst and Benedict Cumberbatch topped the list of candidates with seven nominations each, including for best drama film.
+HBO’s “Succession” led the TV side with five mentions, including best drama series.

-Many famous actors are also nominated, such as Will Smith for “King Richard,” Kristen Stewart for “Spencer,” Leonardo DiCaprio for “Don’t Look Up,” Denzel Washington for “The Tragedy of Macbeth.” (“The Macbeth Tragedy”), Ben Affleck for “The Tender Bar” and Lady Gaga for “House of Gucci” (“Gucci House”).
-In a normal year, this would be added to the promotional campaigns and advertisements for the films, but this year most chose not to recognize the nominations.

 The press association claims that in the months since its 2021 show it has been revamped.
 The group has added a director of diversity; reviewed its board of directors; added 21 new members, including six black journalists; joined the NAACP in a five-year partnership; and updated its code of conduct.